jzabroski/Home/Quotes/README.md

 > Fulton's Folly

+> Simplicity is a force multiplier. - Jonathan Edwards

 > He builds a mental castle before having to dig a moat. ~ Nelson

 > Passwords are like underwear.
 You shouldn't leave them out where people can see them.
 You should change them regularly.
 And you shouldn't loan them out to strangers. ~ Source Unknown